Music Ministry – Virtually

 Conductor, tenor, and teacher, Jackson directs the Chancel Choir, Bell Choir, and Orchestra.
 In addition to his work at St. Paul’s, Jackson is the founding Artistic Director of the KC VITAs Chamber Choir, a 501(c)(3) nonprofit professional choir dedicated to the continued creation and performance of “Contemporary-Classical” music.
 He currently serves as an Artist-in-Residence at the University of Central Missouri in Warrensburg, MO where he teaches voice, ear training, opera workshop, and women’s choir.
 As a performer of operatic, musical theatre, and choral repertoire, Jackson can be heard around the city in a variety of solo and ensemble performances.

-Loren Bridge, Contemporary Music Director
+Sydney Simpson, Contemporary Music Director

 Charles Dickinson, Accompanist